LearnersGuild/curriculum-app/modules/Installfest/README.md

 - Can install packages via homebrew, in the terminal
 - Can install desktop applications via brew cask, in the terminal
-- Can install a code linter in your editor

 ## Exercises